0n1udra/slime_server/README.md

   - You can use `?update` to download latest .jar file (Downloads latest PaperMC by default, more details in `slime_vars.py` comments, line 63)

+### Commands
+- `?help`, `?help2` - Help pages.
+First one is my custom embed layout, second one is default discord.py format.
+- `?start`, `?stop`, `?restart` - Start/stop Minecraft server.
+- `?check` - Check if server is online, and if console is reachable, if able.
+- `?status` - Server information: status, version, motd, address/IP, players online, etc.
+- `?players` - Show names of online players.
+- `?playerpanel` - Common bot commands and functionality using discord.py components.
+- `?teleportpanel` - Easy to use teleport panel.
+Includes return button to return teleported player to previous position.
+- `?playerlocate` - Get xyz coords of player.
+- `?serverproperties` - Show or edit properties in server.properties file.
+- `?worldbackup`, `?worldrestore`, `?serverbackup`, `?serverrestore` - Manage world and server backups.
+- `?serverlog`, `?chatlog`, `?connectionlog`, `?botlog` - Show logs for: server, just player chats, server connections and bot.
+- `?update` - Update server .jar file.
+  - The bot checks the server name and description configs to determine what flavor of server to get.
+    E.g. If `papermc` is in the server description, it'll get the latest PaperMC jar from official site.
+  - Currently working: vanilla, papermc
+- `?botupdate` - Uses Git CLI to pull the latest update from Master branch.
+   Note: Will not work if there's local changes.
+Either stash them or use `git restore .` in source folder.

 ### User Configs
 #### File Structure:
 - Either use `python3 run_bot.py makefolders` to create these folders or create your own and update the paths in configs.